qbicsoftware/dync-cli/README.md

 - `dync` uses curvezmq as implemented in zeromq with pre-shared long term keys for transport security to provide confidentiality and forward secrecy.
 - Reasonable performance and availability for large files.
   The client initiates uploads, but the server controls the flow of data.
 If too many clients try to upload files at the same time, the it tells some of the clients to wait until there is capacity for the upload.
-In preliminary tests we reach an upload speed of about 200MB/s under good conditions and probably more like 100MB/s most of the time.
+In preliminary tests we reach an upload speed of about 200MB/s on a 10Gbit connection and 120MB/s on a 1Gbit ethernet.
+  The throughput on 10Gbit could probably be improved somewhat.
+- `dync` works on shaky networks.
+It reconnects if the tcp connection times out and retransmitts messages that were lost between the tcp connections.
+I can use it to copy files of several GB from my home wireless, which is an achievement most people can not hope to appreciate (https://xkcd.com/1457/).

 `dync` is named after Dynein, a motor protein that moves vesicels and other cargo in all your cells.